 This omelette is made with chickpea flour (also known as garbanzo bean flour) combined with water.
 I never would have guessed that chickpea flour could taste so much like eggs, but it actually does when prepared this way.

-To up the egg-like flavor of this dish even more, add a pinch of black salt to the chickpea flour/water mixture.
+To up the egg-like flavor of this chickpea flour omelette even more, add a pinch of black salt to the chickpea flour and water mixture.
 Black salt contains traces of sulphur compounds which give it a distinctive egg-like flavor that works beautifully in this recipe.
-You can order black salt online or just use whatever kind of salt you have.
+You can order black salt online (or skip it and just use whatever kind of salt you have).

 How to make it